 Theschool will start taking Year 7 pupils from September 2019 onwards.
 We have been given approval from the Department for Education to open in temporary accommodation for the first year while the building work is completed.
 The plan is for this work to be completed by September 2020 when staff and students will move into a brand new building and campus on the Stoke Park site.

 We are waiting for final agreement on the temporary site location from the Department for Education but it will be in north Bristol and near to the permanent site.
 Once the site is confirmed we will publish further information on this website.

 Applications will be considered according to our admissions criteria which will be published in time for applications for entry in September 2019.
-To see a copy of the proposed draft admission arrangements for CST Trinity Academy, please click here.
+To see a copy of the admission arrangements for CST Trinity Academy, please click here.

 You can register an interest HERE and you will be kept informed via an email newsletter of key events and dates.
 We will be running a full consultation on the new school and organising open evenings and events in the summer and early autumn 2018.

 The need for secondary school places in Bristol is becoming increasingly critical - we know that by 2022 there will be a shortage of 683 places (just over 22 forms of entry) in Year 7 across the city and that there is a particular need in the North of the city with an estimated shortage of over 300 places by 2022.
 There are 3 new secondary schools planned as well as expansions to existing secondary schools.
 CST is committed to working in partnership with the local authority and other educational leaders across the city to provide a new school for Bristol that creates the required places and increases parental choice.

 The trust is already working closely with Bristol City Council and Stoke Park Primary School.
 We will continue to forge partnerships withother local organisationsas well as prospective parents and students.